Sárkány (mythology): Dragons in Hungarian literature

-Dragons are usually antrophomorphic, aggressive beings, who have human-like characteristics: although they are the villains of the stories, they frequently sing and dance, nor do they say no to wine.
-This image can be found in stories of the most well-known Hungarian authors, such as Elek Benedek, Gyula Illyés, or Arnold Ipolyi.
+Dragons are usually antrophomorphic, aggressive beings, who have human-like characteristics.
+Their seven faces (being multiheaded) bear humanlike features, and they are capable of human speech.
+Although they are the villains of the stories, they frequently sing and dance, nor do they say no to wine.

+These iconic images have been exploited by stories written by some of the best-known Hungarian authors, such as Elek Benedek, Gyula Illyés and Arnold Ipolyi.
 In the János Diák, the dragon "sniffles with its nose", or in the Hajnal ("Dawn"), it is mentioned that dragons live in "Dragonland" (Sárkányország), where the hero needs to travel in order to save the kidnapped maiden.

 In Gyula Illyés's storybook, Hetvenhét Magyar Népmese (Seventy-seven Hungarian Folktales), the talking and cunning dragons are usually killed by a young, courageous boy, who symbolically steps into adulthood as he kills the beast.
 In these tales dragons can have many heads, often a multiples of three or seven (six, nine, twelve or twenty-four), numbers which indicates that importance of numerology in Hungarian folklore.

 As the 20th century came to a close, another version of dragons has transpired in postmodern Hungarian literature: the image of the violent beast transformed into a wise and emotional being.
 Ervin Lázár's Hétfejű Tündér introduces the readers a tale of a boy, whose sickness can only be cured by killing the seven-headed dragon.
 When the boy realizes what an outstanding and beautiful being the dragon is, he cannot perform the task.
 Besides, perhaps the most well-known instance for the image of the new Hungarian dragon is Süsü, created by István Csukás, who was a prominent figure in the lives of Hungarian children.
 Not only is he a sensitive character, but also an exceptional dragon among his own kind as he has only one head, which leads him to his outcast status.
 Csukás focused on the sensitive, emotional representation of the dragon, where the children effortlessly can identify with the magical beast.

 From a psychological point of view, the delicate beast in the fairy tales helps the children facing their inner "monsters", where the dragon offers a solution, or a help for the bigger, scarier problems that the child has to face with in the foreseeable future.